webishdev/stopnik/README.md

 ## STOPnik alternatives with persistence layer

-We appricate the awesome work of other servers, most of them were the inspiration for this small project! ♥️
+The awesome work of other servers is very appreciated, most of them were the inspiration for this small project! ♥️

 - [dex](https://github.com/dexidp/dex)
 - [Keycloak](https://github.com/keycloak/keycloak)